vstinner/notes/windows.rst

 ================

 To develop on CPython: get a "multi-version" of Windows 10 (no N, KN or VL variant) and use a "Pro - Retail" product key.
-Create of a VM with 40 GB of disk.
+Create of a VM with 60 GB of disk (prevously I used 40 GB, it was too small).

 Flavors: